DorcasLanyero/Eye-one-the-news-/EyeOnTheNews/README.md

 # EyeOnTheNews

 EyeOnTheNews is a news application that provides users with the latest news articles from various sources.
-It aims to eventually offers personalized recommendations based on trending topics, allowing users to stay updated with the most relevant news.
+It aims to eventually offer personalized recommendations based on trending topics, allowing users to stay updated with the most relevant news.

 ## Features implemented